To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 To break God’s commandments brings problems that inspire sad songs.
 But there is good news!
 A profound change is coming.
 The Bible plainly states that the Messiah, Jesus Christ, will return in great power with the blast of a great Trumpet to bring His Kingdom to this earth.
 The problems caused by disobedience will be solved and a new age of righteousness and prosperity for all will be established.
 Then the songs people sing will turn from sadness to gladness.
 Isaiah wrote about this in Isaiah 35:10: “And the ransomed of the Lord shall return, and come to Zion with singing, with everlasting joy on their heads.
 They shall obtain joy and gladness, and sorrow and sighing shall flee away.”

 Many other Scriptures point to this time of restoration of all things.
-You can read more about this part of God’s Plan in our free booklet entitled The World Ahead: What Will It Be Like?
+You can read more about this part of God’s great plan in the free booklet entitled The World Ahead: What Will It Be Like?
 You, too, can look forward to a time with no more sad songs.